 In particular, we expect to grow our gas-to-power strategy incorporating large gas fired combined cycle projects that will be made possible by the development of LNG infrastructure.
 Our FSRU project and Meghnaghat 2 power project are examples of this strategic initiative.

-We aim to continuously improve the quality and safety of our plant operations, benchmarking ourselves against the best in the IPP sector both regionally and globally and optimise the technical, commercial and financial aspects of our operations.
+We aim to continuously improve the quality and safety of our plant operations, benchmarking ourselves against the best IPPs both regionally and globally and optimise the technical, commercial and financial aspects of our operations.
 We aspire to high environmental, social and governance standards, benchmarking ourselves against national regulations and criteria established by multilateral institutions.

-We will selectively explore regional expansion by leveraging on our scale and experience in the power sector.
-With the expertise we have developed over the past twenty years, we will seek to expand regionally on a selective basis into neighbouring countries such as Sri Lanka, Myanmar, Indonesia, Vietnam and the Philippines, which have attractive growth profiles.
-We will look to participate in selected government and private tenders in these countries and will pursue new power generation projects by replicating a similar growth strategy as executed in Bangladesh.
-We will evaluate opportunities in renewable power and battery storage, positioning ourselves for growth in the new energy economy.
+Beyond Bangladesh, we are selectively pursuing regional expansion, leveraging on our experience in the power sector and the expertise of our partners, into neighbouring countries such as India, Sri Lanka, Nepal, Malaysia and Vietnam.
+We will look to participate in selected government tenders or private sales in these countries, seeking to replicate a similar growth strategy as executed in Bangladesh.
+We will pursue opportunities in renewable power and battery storage, positioning ourselves for growth in the new energy economy.